Isilon/py-combtest/_src_doc/introduction.rst

 various configurations of their system.
 "But that is combinatorial explosion;
 you can't test all that!"
 Nevertheless, in complex software systems it is sometimes necessary to do such a combining of tests/configs/etc to have confidence in the quality of the product.
-For even simpler software systems, this can net a number of important advantages:
+Even for simpler software systems, this can net a number of important advantages:

 * Like fuzz testing, you can get exponentially more coverage than you can with tests specifically enumerated by a tester.
 * Unlike fuzz testing, you get guaranteed, verifiable coverage, just like specifically enumerated tests.
-* You get built-in deterministic replay of the test, unlike fuzz testing where that can sometimes be challenging.
+* You get built-in deterministic replay of the test, unlike with some styles of fuzz testing where that can be challenging.

 High level example
 ==================================================================

-TODO
+Suppose one of us goes crazy and decides to write their own regex expression parser.